lmmx/pts/README.md

 - Dragging or arrow moving a selected point moves all selected points together
 - Cloning creates copies of all selected points
 - Shape changes apply to all selected points
-- Delete removes all selected points, then selects most recently created remaining point (often not very well: TOFIX!)
+- Delete removes all selected points, then selects most recently created remaining point
+  - ...often not very well: TOFIX!

 ## Ingredients